jipe/tupp/README.md

 # TUPP - The Unified Processing Pipeline

 TUPP is the unified processing pipeline for DTU Library operations.
-This mostly revolves around fetching, processing and enrichment of metadata records for scientific publications.
+This mostly revolves around fetching, processing and indexing of metadata records for scientific publications.

 ## Running a local development setup